sandialabs/Prove-It/readme.md

     </tr>
    </table>

+5) The tutorial notebooks in the `tutorial` folder are in progress.
-5) Take a look at the `tutorial` folder.
-It has numbered Jupyter notebooks (and html versions for convenience) that introduce Prove-It concepts in an appropriate order.
+   It has numbered Jupyter notebooks
+   (and html versions for convenience) that introduce Prove-It concepts in an appropriate order.
 There are also "demonstration" notebooks/html in the various theory packages with specific information about that